 Under state law, local governments are tasked with adopting minimum training and educational standards for juvenile case managers.
 S.B.
 61 passed during the 82nd Regular Legislature (2011) mandated the establishment minimum training and educational standards for juvenile case managers.
 Prior to this enactment, Texas law established no minimum standard of training or education for juvenile case managers.
 See also, Meeting the S.B.
 61 Mandate.

 2017 Juvenile Case Managers Seminar

 TMCEC is excited to again offer training for juvenile case managers on June 11-13, 2017 in Austin at the Omni Southpark Hotel.
-Conference topics will include an 84th Legislative Update Review, The Role of the Juvenile Case Manager, Adolescent Mental Health, Case Planning, Lessons from Ferguson: What Every Court Should Know, Services to At-Risk Youth, Local Programs and Services for Juveniles: Round-Table Discussion by Region, Detecting and Preventing Abuse, Exploitation, and Neglect of Children, and more.
+Conference topics will include The Role of the Juvenile Case Manager, Juvenile Programs & Services, Case Planning, Human Trafficking, Gang Recognition, Recognizing Drug and Alcohol Trends, Truancy Mediation Model, Setting Up a Teen Court, and more.
 The purpose of this conference is to create consistency across court systems and enable juvenile case managers to be more effective in their multifaceted jobs and to optimize their utility as part of the courtroom workgroup.